Benaud–Qadir Trophy

 The Benaud–Qadir Trophy is a Test cricket series played between the men's cricket teams of Australia and Pakistan.
 It was launched in March 2022 during Australia's tour of Pakistan.
 The trophy is named after Richie Benaud and Abdul Qadir, who were both prolific cricketers and exponents of leg spin bowling for their respective nations.
 Both nations have shared a formidable cricket rivalry at times.

 Under the agreement reached between Cricket Australia (CA) and the Pakistan Cricket Board (PCB), all bilateral Test series between the two teams from 2022 onward would be played under the Benaud–Qadir Trophy.
 The tours will be scheduled under the ICC Future Tours Programme and will form part of the ICC World Test Championship.

+Results

 Background

 Below is a summary of all Test series played prior to the Benaud–Qadir Trophy between Australia and Pakistan from 1956 to 2019, covering a 63-year period.
 Australia and Pakistan competed against each other in 25 Test series, with Australia winning 13, Pakistan winning seven, and five Test series ending in a draw.
 In terms of Test matches, the two sides played against each other a total of 66 times, out of which Australia won 33 matches, Pakistan won 15 matches, and 18 matches were drawn.
 The first ever Test match between the two sides was played in October 1956 in Karachi, which Pakistan won by nine wickets.